How to Overcome Comparison

 Or maybe it happens with relationships.
 You’re doing fine being single, feeling good even, and then your phone buzzes with a photo from your last single friend — and it’s a photo of her and her boyfriend, snuggled together, tears in their eyes as she holds up her hand that’s sporting a sparkling diamond.
 You were doing fine, but now it feels like you’ve come down with the comparison equivalent of food poisoning — sudden, strong, and totally debilitating.
 Why her?
 Why not me?
 What’s wrong with me?
 Why can’t I have her life?
 Why can’t I be more like her?

-I came down with comparison food poisoning a few weeks ago, and if I’m honest I’m still having a hard time shaking it.
+There was a time no too long ago when I came down with comparison food poisoning, and if I’m honest I had a hard time shaking it.

 I was in a van in Georgia, having just been picked up for an event I was speaking at.
 It was a sorority event, and three of the women who organized it came to pick me up at the airport.
 They even brought a sign — hot pink and huge — “Lipstick Gospel Lands Here!”